Probely/farcaster-remote-agent/README.md

 After being installed on-premises, the Agent creates an encrypted and authenticated tunnel, in which traffic flows securely between Probely and your network.

 The Agent is open-source, and the code is freely available.
-You can audit it if you choose to do so.

 The following diagram shows an example network topology depicting an on-premises network, the Remote Agent, the Remote Agent Hub (where remote agents connect to) and Probely's cloud.